danelook/AustinsArkServer/Documentation.md

 ## Testing

-Testing for Project: Arksense focused primarily on validating system resilience, reliability, and core functional correctness within a Kubernetes-managed environment.
+Testing for Project:Arksense focused primarily on validating system resilience, reliability, and core functional correctness within a Kubernetes-managed environment.
 While formal test cases and automation were limited, a variety of manual and scenario-based tests were conducted throughout development to ensure system behavior aligned with expectations.

 ### Functional Testing